API java : Timestamp

 Parameters:

-o - the Date to be compared, which must be a Timestamp object
+o - the Date to be compared to this Timestamp object

 Returns: